Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-The outline of the dual decomposition approach is illustrated for one iteration in Figure \ref{fig:generalScheme}.
-The primal solution $\vs_k^{(t+1)}$ is simply obtained by asking party $k \in \CK$ to solve $g(\vlambda^{(t)}; \CD_k)$.
-Since each party $k \in \CK$ solves its own subproblem, there is no need to share its private dataset $\CD_k$, but the intermediate allocations $\vs_k^{(t)}$ with the other parties.
-These intermediate allocations are used within \eqref{eq:subup} to obtain $\vlambda^{(t+1)}$.
-The overall algorithm may start with the dual feasible solution $\vlambda = \zv$ (for ease of reference, we give the dual of \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg} in Appendix \ref{sec:appDual}).
 In this setting, we assume that each party shares the obtained intermediate allocations with other parties truthfully.
 This is a well-known assumption when parties want to collaborate for their mutual benefit, and hence, act honestly to obtain the correct results \citep{Atallah03, hyndman2013aligning}.
 Furthermore, in many cases, the collaboration between firms lasts for more than one occasion.
-Therefore, a firm must consider the long-term prospects of future collaborations that can be jeopardized with opportunistic behavior.
+Therefore, a firm must consider the long-term prospects of future collaborations that can be jeopardized by opportunistic behavior.

+\paragraph{Updating with a momentum term:} One can consider adding a momentum term in the update step in \eqref{eq:subup} to improve the computational performance of the dual decomposition approach.
+Accordingly, the new update step becomes